krzysztofbogusz91/Tic-Tac-Toe-Game-JavaScript/README.md

 # Tic-Tac-Toe-Game-JavaScript
-TicTacToe game build with html and js Canvas
+TicTacToe game build with html and js Canvas;